 codeblock: The aggregation of one or more codewords.
 In this document, the term codeblock is used only for R-S coding.
 An R-S codeblock is the aggregation of I codewords, where I is the interleaving depth.
 If I=1, the terms codeblock and codeword are used interchangeably.

-coded symbol: The unit of output of the Synchronization and Coding sublayer, input to the Physical layer.
+coded symbol: The unit of output from an encoder.
+A block encoder generates a codeword composed of coded symbols, and a convolutional encoder generates a stream of coded symbols.
+A decoder takes noisy coded symbols as input.

 codeword: In a block code, one of the sequences in the range of the one-to-one transformation (see block encoding).
 A codeword of an (n,k) block code is a sequence of n coded symbols which are produced by encoding a sequence of k information symbols.

 concatenation: The use of two or more codes to process data sequentially with the output of one encoder used as the input of the next.